Trump’s Attacks On Jeff Sessions Test Breitbart’s Support For The President

 Sessions then called Steve Bannon.

-“At some point in history, the people need to have their voice heard,” he said on Bannon’s Sirius radio show for Breitbart News, the “populist, nationalist site” he was running at the time.
+“At some point in history, the people need to have their voice heard,” he said on the Sirius radio show for Breitbart News, the “populist, nationalist site” Bannon was running at the time.
 “And it just might be heard this year.”

 Bannon thanked Sessions, calling him the “leader of this populist revolt against the political elite.”
 That same day, Breitbart Washington editor Matthew Boyle described Sessions in his dispatch from the Trump rally as “the intellectual leader of the future of the conservative movement.”
 And a Breitbart headline framed the “stunning” Trump-Sessions event as uniting the “populist, nationalist movement.”